 |Location Class: • Hospital • Residential|

 |Status: • Demolished|

 |Photojournalist: • Michael Schwarz • Jared Holt|

 The Windsor Haven nursing home first opened in the mid-1970s as the Clark County Memorial Hospital and treated patients from Arkadelphia as well as the surrounding area.
 However, in the mid-1990s ownership of the facility changed hands and was renamed to Windsor Haven and later changed to the Arkadelphia Retirement Center.
-Shortly after the building was deemed unsafe and repairs could not be done due to financial status the nursing home was in.
-In the early 2000’s patients were slowly moved out and into other facilities and the Arkadelphia retirement center shut its doors in late 2002, just before Christmas.
+Shortly after the building was deemed unsafe and repairs could not be done due to the financial status of the nursing home was in.
+In the early 2000s patients were slowly moved out and into other facilities and the Arkadelphia retirement center shut its doors in late 2002, just before Christmas.

 Today, the interior is blanketed in multiple layers of black mold, the ceiling is falling in and dust covers all the old furniture.
 Some of the nearby neighbors have many memories of the kind patients and nurses that used to walk through the halls.
-One neighbor stated that she saw an elderly woman in a rocking chair through the first floor window several years after the closing.

-Police constantly patrol of the area and will not hesitate to arrest anybody found inside.
+Police constantly patrol the area and will not hesitate to arrest anybody found inside.
 Do NOT go to this dangerous location without permission!

 If you wish to support our current and future work, please consider making a donation or purchasing one of our many books.
 Any and all donations are appreciated.